nherriot/verv-flask/documents/README.md

 1) Python 3.6 is not installed onto the local machine.
 Find out how to install it manually or use docker containers.
 2) ~~The 'F' notation is not supported on python.3.5 (e.g. f'Hello,..... ).~~ Use a work around for now.
 Using "string {}".format(x) for now.
 3) Setup a .gitignore to remove all the IDE and pycache files from git.
+4) Create a requirements.txt file to hold all the installed python packages used on your system.

 ### Setup Python 3.6 On local machine.